equinor/eit-web-ar/docs/game-api.md

 ### Responses
 #### 200 OK
+#### 410 User does not exist

 ## POST `/player/add`

-The game client should call the `/player/add` endpoint once.
+The game client should call this endpoint once.
-The desired username is passed in the request body, and then the assigned unique playerId is returned.
+The desired player name is passed in the request body, and then the assigned unique `playerId` is returned.

 ### Request
 ```json